zingchart/ZingChart-Demos/README.md

 * [PHP and MySQL](MySQL/README.md) -- Generating a chart from MySQL data with PHP
 * [Node.js and MongoDB](MongoDB/README.md) -- Create a server with Node.js and Express, connect to a MongoDB through Mongoose, and generate a chart on the client side with AJAX.
 * [Firebase and ZingChart](Firebase/README.md) -- Connect to a Firebase DB, store, and query data: all on the client side.
+* [Sinatra: The Microframework](Sinatra/README.md) -- Make a Ruby microapp that turns URL parameters and queries into charts.

 ##Coming Soon...